Biography

 Labaranyau: How did your time in Kannywood start all those years ago?

 Hadiza Kabara: The only reason I was involved in the movie was God’s will.
 I remember clearly that, in my youth and naivety, I had to practice scenes multiple times before I got them just right.
-I felt as though I was surrounded by millions of people on my first day.
-Despite my fear and nervousness, I was able to follow instructions thanks to the directors’ help.

 My first film’s production problems prevented it from ever being released.
 If my memory serves me well, the title